medallia/aurora/README.md

 * Jobs using Docker containerizer doesn't use thermos-executor:
   - Removes the requirement of having Python in the Docker Image.
   - Use Docker image default CMD if the process cmdline is empty.
 * Different Instances of a Job can have different Docker Parameters.
   - Each `Instance` has a list `variables` whose elements are name-value pairs that are used to parameterize different tasks instances.
   - For example, the following configuration will spawn three instances of the myService job assigning different values to the ip-address and volume Docker parameters for each instance.
-The `instances` attribute is optional and is infered from the number of `instance_variables`.
+The `instances` attribute value must match the number of `instance_variables`.

 ```python
        Service(cluster       = 'myCluster',